 Those born in March are blessed with the calm, serene, and majestic Aquamarine as their birthstone.

-The beautiful sea green color of this stone is believed to keep you calm and peaceful, allowing you to remain indomitable and in control despite any provocation.
+The beautiful sea green color of this stone can keep you calm and peaceful, allowing you to remain indomitable and in control despite any provocation.

-For the lucky people who were born in the month of March, two birthstones are related to this month.
+For the lucky people who were born in March, two birthstones are related to this month.
 These are Aquamarine and Bloodstone.

-The two stones are altogether different from each other with regards to what they look like, yet both offer a similar symbolism that improves and safeguards the health and well-being of whoever wears it.
+The two stones are altogether different concerning what they look like, yet both offer a similar symbolism that improves and safeguards the health and well-being of whoever wears them.